 In our house, a great tasting chili is the ultimate in winter comfort food.
 When the temps are cold and the weather is harsh, there is nothing quite like a big steaming bowl of chili to warm you to the bones.
 Tonight, we will be enjoying my latest chili recipe – Ground Turkey Chili with three different types of beans and a boat load of flavor.
+This is my latest addition to my collection of crock pot recipes.

 One of the best things about this recipe is that it cooks all day long in my slow cooker.
 I make the recipe in two parts.
 The first is done in about 20 minutes at the beginning of the day on the stove top and then everything just cooks to its lovely spicy perfection in the crock pot.
 That means I can get the cooking side of dinner off my list of things to do early in the day and know that I’ll have more time to relax later when dinner hour rolls around.